-This pamphlet is a report of an argument made upon the national Sunday bill introduced by Senator Blair in the Fiftieth Congress.
-It is not, however, exactly the argument that was made before the Senate Committee, as there were so many interruptions in the course of my speech that it was impossible to make a connected argument upon a single point. questions; etc., my argument was not only forced to take a wider range than was intended when I began to speak, but I was prevented from making the definite argument that I designed to present.
-I do not speak of these interruptions and counterarguments by way of complaint, but only to explain why this pamphlet is issued.
-Nevertheless it is a fact that while there were eighteen speeches before mine, occupying three hours, in all of which together there were only one hundred and eighty. nine questions and counter-arguments by all the members of the Committee who were present, I was interrupted by the Chairman alone, one hundred and sixty-nine times in ninety minutes, as may be seen by the official report of the hearing. - Fiftieth Congress, Second Session, Messages and Documents No. 43, pp. 73-102.
+THIS pamphlet is a report of an argument made upon the national Sunday bill introduced by Senator Blair in the fiftieth Congress.
+It is not, however, exactly the argument that was made before the Senate Committee, as there were so many interruptions in the course of my speech that it was impossible to make a connected argument upon a single point.
+By these questions, etc., my argument was not only forced to take a wider range than was intended when I began to speak, but I was prevented from making the definite argument that I designed to present.
+I do not speak of these interruptions and counter-arguments by way of complaint, but only to explain why this pamphlet is issued.
+Nevertheless it is a fact that while there were eighteen speeches before mine, occupying three hours, in all of which together there were only one hundred and eighty-nine questions and counter-arguments by all the members of the Committee who were present, I was interrupted by the Chairman alone, one hundred and sixty-nine times in ninety minutes, as may be seen by the official report of the hearing .- Fiftieth Congress, Second Session, Messages and Documents No. 43, pp. 73-102.

-National Sunday legislation, is matter of national interest.
-While it is true that this particular Sunday-rest bill did not become a law-the legislation having died with the expiration of the Fiftieth Congress-it is also true that those who demanded, formulated, and promoted this legislation never slackened their efforts, and they have now, 1892, attained the grand object of their ambition-they have the national Government fully committed to the whole course of religious legislation exposed in this argument.
+A national Sunday law is a question of national interest.
+While it is true that the Sunday-rest bill did not become a law, the legislation having died with the expiration of the fiftieth Congress, it is also true that those who worked for the introduction and passage of that bill are now laying plans to have another national